yast/yast.github.io/doc/development-tips.md

 file](http://doc.opensuse.org/projects/autoyast/appendix.linuxrc.html)
 containing ```insecure=1``` and several ```dud``` options.

-### Using a Yast update medium
+### Using a YaST update medium

-A simpler alternative to driver updates are the Yast update mediums.
-They are also triggered by the ```dud``` Linuxrc option and they also allow to modify the system before the installation, but they only affect the files located under ```/usr/share/Yast2```.
+A simpler alternative to driver updates are the YaST update mediums.
+They are also triggered by the ```dud``` Linuxrc option and they also allow to modify the system before the installation, but they only affect the files located under ```/usr/share/YaST2```.
 More information can be found in the [corresponding section](http://ftp.sunet.se/pub/Linux/distributions/suse/people/hvogel/Update-Media-HOWTO/html/id_yud.html) of the Update Media HOWTO.